cuesta11/lab1-git-race/REPORT.md

   - fresh incognito sessions to avoid `SessionLocaleResolver` stickiness.
 - Conclusion for this iteration: **locale flips correctly, but message resolution still returns the Spanish variant in the rendered view/API**.
 We leave the locale debug visible (`[debug locale: en|es]`) to prove the parameter is honored, even though the title text itself is not switching.

-- **Feature 3**: Greeting history stored in memory and exposed via REST + optional web page.
-- Updated `README.md` with new endpoints and features.
-- Added KDoc documentation to controllers and services.

 ## 2. Technical Decisions
 - **Dynamic greeting**: Implemented in `HelloController.kt` using system time.
 - **Multi-language**: Used Spring Boot i18n with `messages.properties` + `messages_es.properties`.